squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 }}}
 Alternatively edit {{{/etc/sysctl.conf}}}

-You can either go to the [http://www.xos.nl/linux/ipfwadm/ Linux IP Firewall and Accounting] page, obtain the source distribution to {{{ipfwadm}}} and install it OR better still, download a precompiled binary from your distribution.
+You can either go to the [[http://www.xos.nl/linux/ipfwadm/|Linux IP Firewall and Accounting]] page, obtain the source distribution to {{{ipfwadm}}} and install it OR better still, download a precompiled binary from your distribution.
 Older versions of {{{ipfwadm}}} may not work.
 You might need at least version '''2.3.0'''.
 You'll use {{{ipfwadm}}} to setup the redirection rules.
 I added this rule to the script that runs from {{{/etc/rc.d/rc.inet1}}} (Slackware) which sets up the interfaces at boot-time.
 The redirection should be done before any other Input-accept rule.

 To really make sure it worked I disabled the forwarding (masquerading) I normally do.